Samonella7/ArmoryMod/README.md

 Attacks are up to date.
 Data for the unit's Skills and Weapons are stored in the unit variables, in a container called "armorymod"
 (So if the whole unit is stored in $unit|, the weapons would be in the array: $unit.variables.armorymod.weapons|)

+Finally, before diving into the code structure, here is an important note about variable names:
+Since every file/event usually needs the same things (a variable to temporarily store a unit or weapons for example) it makes sense to have a naming convention; each event will use it's own container variable, so that inside of it it can follow the same conventions as other files.
+So for example, the event "armorymod_update_unit_vars" will frequently use $armorymod.update_unit_vars.unit.variables.armorymod.weapons[1].type|
+Since that name is ugly and long, I use macros in each file; so now all files wil frequenly use ${WORKSPACE}unit{DOT}weapons[1].type|

 All the actual code is in the directory utils/, where there are 9 files:
 1) macros.cfg